ericmoore0709/dnd-dm-notes/README.md

 # dnd-dm-notes
-Just a repository for userful components, algorithms, and other functions.
+Just a repository for useful components, algorithms, and other functions.